 - What sort of hay fits into your budget?
-If you end up using a more affordable or lower quality hay, you may need to supplement with a ration balancer or vitamin and mineral supplement.
-Factor that price in also.
+If you use a more affordable or lower quality hay, you may need to supplement with a ration balancer or vitamin and mineral supplement.
+Factor in that price in also.

 - What medical issues does your horse have?
 Ulcer-prone horses may benefit from a bit of alfalfa in their diet.
 Metabolic horses need a lower NSC value.
 How much protein does your horse need?
 Protein needs can also be filled with ration balancers if need be.

-- Is a mixed hay the best for your horse?
-It’s rarely a good idea to only feed one type of hay, there are lots of blends available to get the best of both worlds.
-You can also feed pellets or hay cubes if a specific long stem hay is hard to find in your area.
+- Is mixed hay the best for your horse?
+It’s rarely a good idea to only feed one type of hay; there are lots of blends available to get the best of both worlds.
+You can also feed pellets or hay cubes if a specific long-stem hay is hard to find in your area.

 - Is there enough of the best cuttings in your area to keep your horse fed over the winter?
 This isn’t a problem in some areas or with certain types of hay, but something to consider.

-- You may also want to consider having your hay tested for the exact nutritional value.
-This can only help you and the vet and nutritionist come up with the best plan for your horse.
+- You may also want to consider testing your hay for its nutritional value.
+This can only help you and the vet and nutritionist develop the best plan for your horse.

-Whatever hay you choose for your horse, be sure to give your horse a few weeks (yes weeks) to slowly transition from his previous hay to a new one.
+Whatever hay you choose for your horse, be sure to give your horse a few weeks (yes weeks) to transition from his previous hay to a new one slowly.
 Gradually decrease the previous hay and slowly increase the new one.